SteeltoeOSS/Documentation/api/v4/fileshares/usage.md

 }
 ```

-> [!WARNING]
-> Levels of support for accessing SMB shares on Tanzu for Windows may vary by installed version.
-Support for IP-based SMB shares was included with the initial 2.4 release and in patch releases for lower versions.
-Support for FQDN-based SMB shares was included in PASW 2.5 and in patch releases for lower versions.

 ### Managing Credentials

 Credentials are generally required for interacting with SMB shares. `WindowsNetworkFileShare` does not have an opinion on where those credentials are stored.
 However, as a general guideline, storing credentials with your application's code or standard configuration is not recommended.
 Consider using the [CredHub Service Broker](https://docs.vmware.com/en/VMware-Tanzu-Application-Service/6.0/tas-for-vms/credhub-index.html) for storing and retrieving your credentials.